Why sales and communication should speak the same language? Discover what a communication funnel is and start building the Tower of Babel.

-- How the sales funnel and the communication tower build the marketing iceberg?
+- How a sales funnel and a communication tower build the iceberg of marketing?

 Table of Contents

-To start, I provide you with the definition of a sales funnel:
+At the very start, I’ll provide you with the definition of a sales funnel:

 “The Sales Funnel or Conversion Funnel is the process that allows you to define the journey a Buyer Persona must travel from the first visit to your website until completing the sales process and becoming your customer.”Sales Funnel: Everything You Need to Know, Genwords.com

-Although there are many definitions, I chose the Genwords’s because it contains the three essential elements that help us understand the nature of a sales funnel:
+Although there are many definitions, I chose this one since it contains the three essential elements that help us understand the nature of a sales funnel:

-- Process – It’s a living organism, which changes and evolves.
-As a company’s goals change, the sales funnel changes, too.
+- Process – It’s very much like a living organism, which changes and evolves.
+As the goals of a company change, the sales funnel changes, too.

 - Journey – The journey from the first to the last phase of a sales funnel involves a particular transformation.
-For example, a visitor may enter the process looking for information and exit it by buying the product.
+For example, a visitor may start the process by looking for information and finish it by buying the product.

-- Sale – Finally, the sales funnel ends when we meet its purpose.
+- Sale – Finally, the sales funnel ends when it meets its purpose.
 In most cases, the goal is selling.

 A sales funnel turns a VISITOR into a CUSTOMER.

-Regarding the communication, it’s more common to speak about a communication strategy than a communication funnel.
+When it comes to communication, we’re more used to speaking about a communication strategy rather than about a communication funnel.

-It’s also less challenging to define the first term than the second.
+One of the reasons for this situation is that it’s incomparably less challenging to define the first term than the second one.

-Despite lacking a precise definition, the same three elements from above characterise the communication funnel:
+But despite lacking a precise definition, the three above-mentioned elements characterise a communication funnel as well:

 - Journey – The journey from the first to the last phase of a communication funnel also involves a particular transformation.
-For example, a reader may enter the funnel looking for a piece of information and exit it identified with the brand values.
+For instance, a reader may enter the funnel looking for a piece of information and exit it feeling identified with the brand values.

-- Sale – Finally, a communication funnel doesn’t end when the sale closes.
-Instead, communication continues through user experience.
+- Sale – Finally, a communication funnel doesn’t end with clinching the sale.
+On the contrary, it continues through the user experience.

 A communication funnel turns a READER into a brand FOLLOWER.

-(From this moment on, I’ll focus on written communication since that’s the field of my expertise.)
+(From this moment on, I’ll focus on written communication, since that’s my field of expertise.)

-Sales funnel and communication funnel have more aspects in common, besides these three elements.
+Both a sales funnel and a communication funnel have other aspects in common, apart from the above-mentioned elements.

-Both funnels are composed of a particular number of stages
+Both funnels are composed of a number of stages

 The stages of a sales funnel are the following five: